How to Use Debug CPU App - A simulated CPU for embedded system debugging of AVR, Z80, 68HC11, or 6502 CPUs

 Otherwise pick almost any of the numerous pieces of example code on the internet for the CPU that you're working with.

-While not required, if you're using Debug Z80 to debug Z80 code, you can use the KAsm80 assembler that comes with it.
-The command to run KAsm80 will look something like this:
+While not required, if you're using Debug Z80 to debug Z80 code, Debug 6811 to debug 68HC11 code, or Debug 6502 to debug 6502 code, you can use the KAsm80, KAsm11, or KAsm65 assemblers respectively that comes with them.
+The command to run KAsm80, KAsm11, or KAsm65 will look something like this:

 KAsm80.exe {source_file_name}.a80

-KAsm80 will produce a *.hex file in the same directory as the *.asm or *.a80 source file.
+KAsm80, KAsm11, or KAsm65 will produce a *.hex file in the same directory as the *.asm, *.a80, *.a11, or *.a65 source file.
 Make a note of the path to the directory where the *.hex file is created.
 That's the directory where you will load the *.hex file from inside of Debug CPU.

 Once you think you're ready to compile and/or assemble and upload your code to a CPU board, you just need to create a *.hex, *.rom, or *.bin memory file with the compiler and/or assembler you've chosen to use.